pd-projects/hugo-puredata.info/content/objects/delay.md

 - minutes (min)
 - samples (samp)

-These symbols can also be preceeded by "per" (as in "permin",  "permsec",  etc.) In this case,  60 permin means 1/60 min (hence,  the same as 'BPM').
+These symbols can also be preceded by "per" (as in "permin",  "permsec",  etc.) In this case,  60 permin means 1/60 min (hence,  the same as 'BPM').

 'samp' depends on the sample rate the patch is running